 The GDDR5 version gains the upper-hand on higher resolutions (1600x900, 1980x800) and has more tolerance for image improving techniques, such as MSAA and thus is better suited for larger notebooks.

 |Radeon HD 8850M 2GB GDDR5 is a high-end GPU based on the GCN architecture. |

 It offers 640 Shader Processing Units, 40 TMUs and 16 ROPs.
 There are two versions available: One with DDR3 and another with GDDR5.
 This is the GDDR5 version.
 On this version, the central unit can be initially clocked at up to 575MHz reach up to 625MHz in Turbo Mode while the memory interface is of 128-bit of fast GDDR5.
 Compared to the DDR3 version, it's underclocked but it offers extra bandwidth needed at higher resolutions and in certain games.
-Still, overall, both versions should perform similar.
+Still, overall, both versions should perform almost similar.